Principal bundles under reductive groups: Introduction

+Even when the $k$\nd group $G_0$ is not known explicitly, its existence has strong consequences for principal bundles over $X$.
+Suppose for example that $k$ and $X$ are as in Theorem~\ref{t:repr}, and let $G$ be a reductive $k$\nd group and $P$ be a principal $G$\nd bundle over $X$.
+Then the set of pairs $(G',P')$ with $G'$ a reductive $k$\nd subgroup of $G$ and $P'$ a principal $G'$\nd subbundle of $P$ can be described as follows, starting from a minimal element $(G_1,P_1)$ of this set: for any $(G',P')$ we have $P' = \theta(P_1gG')$ for some $k$\nd point $g$ of $G$ with $g^{-1}G_1g$ contained in $G'$ and $G$\nd automorphism $\theta$ of $P$ (cf.\ Corollary~\ref{c:minsubconjgpd}).
+If further $X$ is complete and $G$ is of finite type then the $k$\nd group of $G$\nd automorphisms of $P$ exists and is affine of finite type and (cf.\ Lemma~\ref{l:minbggpd} and Example~\ref{e:GPAut}) it is the semidirect product of its unipotent radical and the centraliser of $G_1$ in $G$.
+Many other consequences are given in Sections~\ref{s:unmin}--\ref{s:pullback}.

-Theorem~\ref{t:repr} no longer holds if the hypothesis that $k$ be algebraically closed is dropped, even if $X = \Spec(k)$.
-However if $X$ has a $k$\nd point $x$, and we write $\widetilde{H}^1(X,x,G)$ for the subset of $H^1(X,G)$ consisting of the classes of those principal $G$\nd bundles that have a $k$\nd point above $X$, then the following modified form of Theorems~\ref{t:repr} continues to hold.
+The conclusion of Theorem~\ref{t:repr} no longer holds if the hypothesis that $k$ be algebraically closed is dropped, even for $X$ a point.
+However if $X$ has a $k$\nd point $x$, and we write $\widetilde{H}^1(X,x,G)$ for the subset of $H^1(X,G)$ consisting of the classes of those principal $G$\nd bundles that have a $k$\nd point above $x$, then the following modified form of Theorem~\ref{t:repr} holds (cf.\ Corollary~\ref{c:cohomologyrep}\ref{i:ptcohomologyrep}).

-\begin{thm} Let $X$ be a scheme over a field $k$ of characteristic $0$ for which $H^0(X,\sO_X)$ is a henselian local ring.
+\begin{thm} Let $X$ be a scheme over a field $k$ of characteristic $0$ for which $H^0(X,\sO_X)$ is a henselian local $k$\nd algebra.
 Then for any $k$\nd point $x$ of $X$ the functor $\widetilde{H}^1(X,x,-)$ on the category of reductive $k$\nd groups up to conjugacy is representable. \end{thm}